nishaaa04/learning_python/README.md

 This repository contains all my Python practice programs as I learn step by step.

 ## 📚 Topics I am learning:
-- Variables
+- hello world and print statement
-- Input and Output
+- escape sequence
-- If-else statements
+- datatypes
-- Loops
+-
-- Functions (basics)
+-

 ## 🎯 Purpose:
 I created this repository to: